-Regardless of all the pesticides and sprays used on produce, microorganisms live in nearly all natural environments.
+Regardless of all the pesticides and sprays used on produce, microorganisms live in nearly all-natural environments.
 While some are beneficial, other cause fruits and vegetables to rot.
 Bacteria and molds that cause produce to decompose generally thrive when cold storage humidity levels and temperatures are too high.
-The colonies that they form can quickly spread to nearby good, making them unsafe to consume.
-As fungus and bacteria grow, they also produce waste that affects the way the food looks, smells, feels and tastes.
+The colonies that they form can quickly spread to nearby goods, making them unsafe to consume.
+As fungus and bacteria grow, they also produce waste that affects the way the food looks, smells, feels, and tastes.

 Heat on the Field

 Field conditions are vital in preparing produce for storage.
 Some types of produce require preliminary pre-cooling before moving into cold storage to ensure appropriate moisture content and relative humidity levels.
 While dipping warm produce in cool water lowers its temperature, it may spread mold spores or bacteria throughout the good.

 Each type of fruit and vegetable has a limit in regards to the “critical” temperature, or lowest temperature, it can tolerate before experiencing irreversible chill damage.
 A carrot that’s stored in an environment that’s too cold, for example, will soften and turn black.
 When placing produce in cold storage, consider the critical temperatures of each type of good to prevent product damage and losses.

 Similarly, appropriate refrigeration temperatures slow the growth of bacteria.
 When storage temperatures are between 41° and 135°F, the conditions may promote bacterial growth.

 Many produce items require high relative humidity levels between 80 and 95 percent, such as leeks, tomatoes, apples, and lettuce.
 The cold storage humidity levels that are too dry lead to excessive moisture losses that damage produce.